Schultzer/ecto_qlc/README.md

 The following are the current limitations.
 Most of these can be implemented and others might not even make sense to implement, like placeholders.

-* Subqueries are only supported without parent_as since that would require implemetation of a query planner.
+* Subqueries are only supported without parent_as since that would require implementation of a query planner.
-* Combinations are not supported, but could be supported in a similiar way as suqueries.
+* Combinations are not supported, but could be supported in a similar way as suqueries.
 * Windows are not supported.
-* Joins are limted to merge_join or nested_join, the qual: :left, :right, :inner, and etc will not affect the result.
+* Joins are limited to merge_join or nested_join, the qual: :left, :right, :inner, and etc will not affect the result.
 * CTE are not supported.
 * Query locks are only supported in the mnesia adapter, and only read, write or sticky_write. global locks are not supported.
 * Placeholders are not supported.